How to Use an Excavator to Dig a Trenchrent1

 You need to plan all the details before one shovel attachment lifts up off the ground.
 If you are excavating already existing pipes and electrical cables, or placing in new lines, you have to know what is under the ground before you dig.
-You can contact your local utility companies or get in touch with Ontario One Call to figure out where gas, water, sewage and electrical lines are located.
+You can contact your local utility companies or get in touch with your provincial (Ontario or BC One Call) service to figure out where gas, water, sewage and electrical lines are located.

 Once you know there will be no pipes or lines in your way, you can begin the planning phase for the trench.
 Decide on how deep and wide the trench will need to be as well as the length.
 Then you can figure out the types of equipment and shoring materials will be required.

 Inspect the Worksite

 Perform an inspection of the entire worksite.
 If the trench will be a small part of a larger development project, decide on the route that the excavator will take when digging a trench to avoid other worksite traffic if dump trucks, skid loaders and workers will be doing other work at the same time.

 Ensure that other equipment and materials are moved from the trench worksite.
 Also determine if any damage will occur to nearby structures, sidewalks or driveways as well as trees, shrubs and other landscape elements.
 Create a pathway through the worksite to move the excavator to the digging site if you are renting the equipment from a heavy equipment rental company.
 Leave room for the rental excavator to be unloaded and loaded on the trailer before and after the trenching project.

 Before using any excavator or heavy equipment, perform a full inspection of the machinery.
 Fill up engine coolant and engine oil levels.
 Check hydraulic hoses for loose connections or split lines.
 Also, lubricate pivot points.
 Familiarize yourself with the excavator controls so you can efficiently operate the machine.